Accordion in music: Use in classical music

 Henry Doktorski with the New Philharmonic Orchestra.

 Although the accordion is best known primarily as a folk instrument, it has been used with increasing frequency by classical composers.
 The earliest surviving concert piece written for the accordion is Thême varié très brillant pour accordéon methode Reisner, written in 1836 by Miss Louise Reisner of Paris, an accordionist and amateur composer.

 The Russian composer Piotr Ilyitch Tchaikovsky included four optional single-action diatonic accordions in his Orchestral Suite No. 2 in C Major, op.
 53 (1883), simply to add a little color to the third movement: Scherzo burlesque.

 The Italian composer Umberto Giordano included the single-action diatonic accordion in his opera Fedora (1898).
 The accordionist appears on-stage—along with a folk-trio consisting of a piccolo player and triangle player—three times in the third act (which is set in Switzerland), to accompany a short and simple song which is sung by a little Savoyard (Alpine shepherd).

 In 1915, the American composer Charles Ives included a chorus of diatonic accordions (or concertinas)—along with two pianos, celesta, harp, organ, zither and an optional theremin—in his Orchestral Set No. 2.
 The accordion part—written for the right-hand only—consists of eighteen measures at the very end of the eighteen-minute-long three-movement work.
 All the above works were written for the diatonic button accordion.

 The first composer to write specifically for the chromatic accordion (able to play all 12 notes of the chromatic scale) was Paul Hindemith.
 In 1921 he included the harmonium in Kammermusik No. 1, a chamber work in four movements for twelve players, but later rewrote the harmonium part for accordion.
 Other German composers also wrote for the accordion.

 In 1922, Austrian composer Alban Berg included a short on-stage accordion part in his landmark opera Wozzeck, Op.
 7. The instrument—marked Ziehharmonika bzw.
 Akkordeon in the score appears only during the tavern garden (wirthausgarten) scene, along with an on-stage (Bühnenmusik) ensemble consisting of two fiddles (violins tuned up a tone), one clarinet in C, one guitar and one bombardon in F (or bass tuba), to lend a touch of authenticity to the deutsche Biergarten setting.
+In 1937 the first accordion concerto was written and played in Russia.

 In the halls of academe, the American concert accordionist Robert Davine played a central role in establishing one of the few major academic courses of study in Accordion Performance within the United States during the late 1950s.
 As the founder and Dean of the University of Denver's Lamont School of Music's Department of Accordion, Davine influenced generations of students both in the United States and the People's Republic of China where he taught Master Classes.
 In addition to composing a Divertimento for Flute, Clarinet and Accordion, Davine is credited with concertizing and recording extensively within a variety of classical orchestral ensembles including: symphonic orchestras, chamber orchestras as well as string quartets.

-Notable composers who wrote for the accordion during the first half of the 20th century were: